Church of Scientology editing on Wikipedia

 In January 2009, a case involving Scientology was brought before Wikipedia's Arbitration Committee.
 Wikipedia administrators presented evidence during the case that Church of Scientology-controlled computers were used to promote the organization, using multiple user accounts.
 One user, going by the pseudonym "COFS", admitted this pattern of editing and stated the edits from Scientology computers would continue.
 In May 2009, the Arbitration Committee decided to restrict editing from IP addresses belonging to the Church of Scientology to prevent biased edits.
 The decision meant that Church of Scientology-controlled IP addresses received the same blockable status as open proxies on the site.
-A large number of Scientology critics were banned as well.
-The committee concluded that both sides had "gamed policy" and resorted to "battlefield tactics", with articles on living persons being the "worst casualties" of edits.
+Many Scientology critics were also banned; the committee concluded that both sides had "gamed policy" and resorted to "battlefield tactics", with articles on living persons being the "worst casualties" of edits.
 On 7 January 2022, the rule of IP addresses owned by Scientology being blocked as if they were open proxies was lifted.

 Arbitration Committee member Roger Davies wrote the majority of the decision, and commented to The New York Times that due to the controversial nature of the case, the decision was crafted so as not to focus directly upon any particular individual.
-Wikipedia media contact Dan Rosenthal emphasized in a statement to ABC News that it was generally accepted procedure to ban users that had violated policy intended to prevent them from promoting propaganda.
-Wikimedia Foundation spokesman and head of communications Jay Walsh said to Bloomberg BusinessWeek that the arbitration decision was intended to help restore Scientology-related articles to an acceptable state on the site.
-Wikimedia Germany spokesperson Catrin Schoneville stated to Computerwoche that the decision impacted the English Wikipedia, and noted it was unclear whether a similar ruling might be applied to the German Wikipedia.
 Statements from Church of Scientology spokeswoman Karin Pouw labelled the arbitration ruling as a routine matter and maintained there were still "gross inaccuracies" on the Scientology article.
 In a statement to CNN, Pouw denied the presence of an organized campaign by the Church of Scientology to manipulate Wikipedia.
 Scientology representative Tommy Davis emphasized to the St. Petersburg Times that users critical of the organization were also banned, and similarly denied that Church of Scientology leadership arranged a campaign to manipulate entries on Wikipedia.